robstarbuck/documents/cv/index.md

 ### ActionScript Developer
 #### June 2006 - Aug 2007, Harrogate

-**Work placement with my aim being to learn Flash ActionScript, surely the shape of things to come!**.
+**Work placement aiming learn Flash ActionScript, surely the shape of things to come!**.
 It wasn’t long until I moved onto JavaScript as well.
 The department was always busy and I helped out on a number published projects.

 # Education